 There is a bevy of overlooked homebuyers in the U.S. who want a new home at a good price.
 And Clayton Homes has a message for them.

 Take a look at Prefabulous®.

 “This campaign was created to help more families realize they can attain a beautiful, quality home without sacrificing modern amenities.”

 – Kevin Clayton, Clayton Homes

 Clayton, based in Maryville, Tenn., has launched a national TV campaign that ties together “prefab” homes and the “fabulous” value and lifestyle available to consumers.
 The company initiated the campaign during fall college football in 2017 and returns with a 60-second Prefabulous® commercial that will air nationwide.

 The new Clayton commercial tells customers how the modern prefab home can meet the needs of today’s millennial and Baby Boomer buyers in particular.
 Buyers can expect a new home built quickly, to high-efficiency standards, with gadgets and amenities that are sure to please.
 All for a price that’s well below the national median for a site-built home with land.

 Clayton Homes Answers the Housing Crisis

-The average price of a new site-built home with land in 2018 is nearing $400,000, according to the U.S. Census Bureau.
+The average price of a new site-built home in 2019 is about 300,000, according to the U.S. Census Bureau.
 Whereas, prefab homes offer an attainable solution starting under $200,000 in most markets plus cost of land.